Mew-Lew/Rom-conversion-scripts/CHD/chd-README.md

 - Unzip .zip archives to a temporary folder, compress to CHD, and delete the temporary folder.
 - Process loose BIN/CUE and ISO files.

+###Notes:
-**Note**: Only .zip archives are supported.
+- Only .zip archives are supported.

-**Note**: Depending on your device this could be quite slow.
+- Depending on your device this could be quite slow.
 For example, on my Pixel 7 it takes about 5 minutes to compress one 5GB rom.
 Your phone will also be very slow while it is running, this is normal, just put your phone down and let it run.